 With the completion of tax reform, there are no immediate threats to the tax-exempt status of municipal bonds.
-However, the ability to advance refund bonds saved counties and taxpayers across the country billions of dollars, and champions in Congress recently introduced H.R.
-5003 to restore this financing tool.
+However, the ability to advance refund bonds saved counties and taxpayers across the country billions of dollars, and champions in Congress will introduce legislation early in the 116th Congress to restore this financing tool.

 Tax-exempt bonds are a critical tool for counties that facilitates the budgeting and financing of long-range investments in the infrastructure and facilities necessary to meet public demand.
 Without the tax-exemption, counties would pay more to raise capital, a cost that would ultimately be borne by the taxpayers, through means such as reduced spending on the roads and bridges that counties are responsible for, decreased economic development, higher taxes or higher user fees.

 KEY TALKING POINTS